Miss Ellie Goodey

-Year One Class Teacher (Otters)
+Year One Class Teacher (Otters) and Humanities Lead

 I graduated from Nottingham Trent University with BA Honours in Primary Education.
 I went on to teach at an infant school in the North of Nottingham, before moving back to my hometown of Leamington Spa.